getty-zig/getty.so/docs/user-guide/installation.md

 # Installation

-To install Getty for your project, you can use any of the methods listed on this page.
+To install Getty, you can use any of the following methods.

 ## Manual